-- 4.15 Planning applications are determined against the planning policies set out in the adopted Development Plan Documents (DPDs) that form part of the LDF for South Cambridgeshire and against other material planning considerations such as Supplementary Planning Documents (SPDs). - 4.16 Decisions on applications can be made either by planning officers with delegated powers; or at Chairman's Delegation Meetings or by the Planning Committees. - 4.17 Agendas and reports for the Planning Committee are publicly available 5 working days before the meeting and are also published on the Council's website.
+- 4.15 Planning applications are determined against the planning policies set out in the adopted Development Plan Documents (DPDs) that form part of the LDF for South Cambridgeshire and against other material planning considerations such as Supplementary Planning Documents (SPDs). - 4.16 Decisions on applications can be made either by the Planning Committee; or by planning officers with delegated powers. .
+Normally planning applications proposing a significant scale of development are determined by the Planning Committee and minor developments such as extensions to dwellings by planning officers with delegated powers. - 4.17 Agendas and reports for the Planning Committee are publicly available 5 working days before the meeting and are also published on the Council's website.
 Meetings of Committee are minuted.
 Minutes of the last meeting are normally produced before the next meeting is held.
 Once agreed these are made available on the Council's website.